AS207960/glauca.digital/blog/_posts/2021-02-02-hexdns-updates.md

-After some complaints from clients about this causing difficulty in transferring zones into HexDNS without DNS service interruption, we discussed some possible solutions and their ramifications internally, and with out clients.
+After some complaints from clients about this causing difficulty in transferring zones into HexDNS without DNS service interruption, we discussed some possible solutions and their ramifications internally, and with our clients.

 I'm glad to say that we've now completely removed the need to have a zone detected as active to have it served by HexDNS.